 The universe shapes humanity by generously rewarding people who work together towards a common goal.
 Consider a football competition, where a well coordinated team of eleven average players competes against another eleven average players who insist on operating as individuals.
 Obviously, the eleven man team will easily overpower each solitary opponent, one at a time.
 This illustrates that people who form teams and apply coordination, synchronization, collaboration and other social skills are rewarded with greater benefits than if they worked as individuals.
 More importantly, they are more likely to survive.
-This powerful natural law has selected honeybees and many other social species as evolutionary winners.
-Consequently, humans are profoundly social.
+This is a powerful natural law of our world that has selected honeybees and many other social species as evolutionary winners.
+Consequently, humans have become profoundly social.

-Preferential treatment of teams does not occur in all environments.
+Preferential treatment of teams should not be taken for granted.
 I can imagine conditions where teamwork would have little or no advantage.
 Consider a universe populated by omnipotent gods, where each individual has the power to create and do whatever he or she wants.
-Under these circumstances, working as a team would not be beneficial and may be detrimental.
-Climbing Mount Everest is a situation where climbers do not have the strength to help each other and must focus on self-preservation or die.
+Under these circumstances, working as a team would have no benefit and would probably be detrimental.
+Another example is humans climbing Mount Everest where people do not have the strength to help each other and must focus on self-preservation or die.
 An additional exception to the superiority of teams is stipulated by the proverb, “If you want to go fast, go alone; if you want to go far, go with others.”
 However, the majority of human history has shown that working with a well organized team is more successful than working alone.